Choang9/CausalVQA/README.md

 ## Getting Started

+Download our CausalVQA dataset [here](https://www.kaggle.com/datasets/choang19/causalvqa).

-Determine which VLM you want to use.
+Determine which VLM you want to experiment with.
 Go to that VLM's directory and follow the steps in the README file there to set up the environment and run the scripts.
 Most directories contain these:
 - yml file
 - Inference scripts (for baseline and fine-tuned models)
 - Fine-tuning script (only for these 5 models: LLaVA-CoT, LLaVA-NeXT, MiniGPT-4, mPLUG-Owl2, and Qwen-VL-Chat)